MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-v3-as-skill.md

 ## Convert the booking bot

-See [Skills/v3-booking-bot-skill](https://aka.ms/v3-js-booking-skill) for an example of a v3 booking bot that has been converted to a basic skill. <!--TODO Create aka link once there's a target-->
+See [Skills/v3-booking-bot-skill](https://aka.ms/v3-js-booking-skill) for an example of a v3 booking bot that has been converted to a basic skill.
 Before conversion, the bot was similar to the v3 [core-MultiDialogs](https://aka.ms/v3-js-core-multidialogs) sample.

 1. Import required modules.